Shari Lewis

-Shari Lewis (born Phyllis Naomi Hurwitz; January 17, 1933 – August 2, 1998) was a Peabody-winning American ventriloquist, puppeteer, children's entertainer, television show host, dancer, singer, actress, author, and symphonic conductor.
-She was best known as the original puppeteer of the sock puppet Lamb Chop, first appearing on Captain Kangaroo in March 1956 and then the initial seasons (1957–1959) of Hi Mom, a local morning television show which aired on WRCA-TV in New York City.
+Shari Lewis (born Phyllis Naomi Hurwitz; January 17, 1933 – August 2, 1998) was a Peabody-winning American ventriloquist, puppeteer, children's entertainer, television show host, dancer, singer, actress, author, and symphony conductor.
+She famously created and performed the sock puppet Lamb Chop for Captain Kangaroo in March 1956.

 Early life

-Lewis was born Phyllis Naomi Hurwitz to Jewish parents, Ann (née Ritz) and Abraham Hurwitz, an education professor at Yeshiva University, who was originally from Vilnius, Lithuania.
-She had one sister, Barbara, who was nine years younger.
-Her parents encouraged her to perform and her father, who had been named New York City's "official magician" by Mayor Fiorello H. La Guardia during the Great Depression, taught her to perform specialized magic acts by the age of 13.
-She also received instruction in acrobatics, baton twirling, juggling, ice skating, piano, and violin.
+Lewis was born to Jewish parents, Ann (née Ritz) and Abraham Hurwitz, an education professor at Yeshiva University originally from Vilnius, Lithuania.
+She had one sister, Barbara.
+Her father was named New York City's "official magician" by Mayor Fiorello H. La Guardia during the Great Depression.
+Hurwitz taught his daughter to perform specialized magic acts by the time she was 13.
+Lewis also received instruction in acrobatics, baton twirling, juggling, ice skating, piano, and violin.

 Career

 In 1952, Lewis and her puppetry won first prize on the CBS television series Arthur Godfrey's Talent Scouts.
 She hosted several New York children's series through the decade.
 On July 5, 1953, Lewis made her television hosting debut on Facts N'Fun on NBC-owned WRCA-TV.
 The program was a variety show in which she engaged her viewers and studio audience members in games, hobbies, craft making, songs, stories, informational segments, interviews with guest performers and personalities.
 She also performed witty comedy skits with two ventriloquist's dummies, Samson and Taffy Twinkle.
-The one hour show remained on the air until September 26, 1953.
+The one-hour show remained on the air until September 26, 1953.

 She moved to WPIX in 1953 to replace Ted Steele as host of Kartoon Klub, which featured a variety format with a live studio audience.
 Lewis performed with Randy Rocket and Taffy Twinkle, and the program also featured reruns of Crusader Rabbit cartoons.
 Kartoon Klub later changed its title to Shari & Her Friends on September 23, 1956, and then to Shariland a month later.
 Lewis won New York-area Emmy Awards for her work on Shariland and a succeeding series on WRCA-TV, Hi Mom (1957–1959), which introduced Charlie Horse, Hush Puppy, and Wing Ding.
 Lamb Chop, also appearing, had previously been introduced during Lewis's guest appearance on Captain Kangaroo in March 1956.

 NBC gave Lewis her first network program, The Shari Lewis Show, which debuted on October 1, 1960, replacing The Howdy Doody Show.
 The show ran until September 28, 1963, and featured such characters as Hush Puppy, Charlie Horse, Lamb Chop, and Wing Ding, a black crow.
 Lamb Chop, which was little more than a sock with eyes, served as a sassy alter-ego for Lewis.
-Hush Puppy had a Southern accent with a reserved, shy personality, while Charlie Horse was a slow-witted, goofy character.
+Hush Puppy had a Southern accent with a reserved, shy and goofy personality, while Charlie Horse was a snarky, sarcastic character.